ppy/osu-wiki/wiki/Beatmap_Discussion/en.md

 This category shows posts that apply to all difficulties.
 These are few and big in length but often require the most time for the beatmap owner to fix, as their scope spans all difficulties.
 Common posts in this category include metadata, notes and discussion on the beatmapset as a whole.

-This is also where [hype](/wiki/Glossary#hype) can be added to push the beatmap closer towards nomination and the ranked status.
+This is also where [hype](/wiki/Glossary#hype) can be given to push the beatmap closer towards nomination and the ranked status.

 ### General (This difficulty)